coolDev531/Android-Kotlin/README.md

 - `app/src/main`: Contains the main source code of the Hangman Game application.
   - `java/com/example/hangmangame`: Contains the Kotlin source code for the application.
-    - `data`: Contains the data layer, handling game-related data and logic.
+    - `data`: Contains the data layer, handling game-related data and logic (actual it's just the words hardcoded).
     - `ui`: Contains the user interface components and screens built using Jetpack Compose.
-    - `util`: Contains utility classes and helper functions.
   - `res`: Contains the application resources, such as layouts and strings.

 ## Documentation